XarosElite/resume/resume.typ

     #dates-helper(start-date: "May 2022", end-date: "August 2022"),
     #dates-helper(start-date: "May 2023", end-date: "August 2023"),
   ],)
-- Wrote basic python scripts to format data for machine learning models
+- Wrote basic python scripts to format data for machine learning models.
-- Trained a Word2Vec machine learning model and integrated it into a web application to plot it
+- Trained a Word2Vec machine learning model and integrated it into a web application to plot it.
-- Worked with a large Plotly Dash Web application to visualize data for a customer
+- Worked with a large Plotly Dash Web application to visualize data for a customer.
-- Trained a Pix2Pix Computer Vision model to detect lines in a noisy scene
+- Trained a Pix2Pix Computer Vision model to detect lines in a noisy scene.

-#work(
-  title: "IT Intern",
-  location: "Marion, OH",
-  company: "Tri-Rivers Career Center",
-  dates: dates-helper(start-date: "May 2019", end-date: "December 2019"),
-)
-- Helped maintain the school's network connectivity, troubleshoot internet / network issues, update and maintain student laptops, make ethernet cable runs from networking closets to devices.

 #work(
   title: "Cats Help Desk",